polina-koval/email_distribution/README.md

-# Board games project
+# Email distribution project
-The site provides a catalog of board games with user authorization, comments and likes.
-There is also an API.
+The project allows you to send emails by storing templates in the database.
+The opening of the email is also tracked by a pixel built into the email.
+Celery and Redis are used.

 ## Getting Started
 The first thing to do is to clone the repository: